 ENGL 091 Preparing for College Reading I

-ENGL 092 ENGL 095 Preparing for College Reading II Reading and Writing Seminar
+ENGL 092 Preparing for College Reading II

+ENGL 095 Reading and Writing Seminar

+ENGL 098 Reading and Writing Studio

 ENGL 099 Introductory Writing

 MATH 001-003 Preparing for College Math I-III

 MATH 010 Fundamentals of Mathematics

 MATH 011 Introductory Algebra

 MATH 012 Intermediate Algebra

 MATH 060 Math Literacy

 MATH 061 Non-algebra Support

 MATH 065 Integrated Preparation for College Algebra

+3 1

 KEY Keep an eye out for these symbols, which give important information about certain courses.
-These courses have no prerequisites or developmental courses required. ď These courses are only offered in certain semesters. \triangleleft Students must earn a minimum grade in these courses to remain in the program. Į Eligible electives for this program are listed on the reverse.
+These courses have no prerequisites or developmental courses re These courses are only offered in certain semesters.
+Eligible electives for this program are listed on the reverse.
 Watch for this symbol.

-HELPFUL HINTS Summer and/or Winter Session classes may be available for your program to help you finish on time.
+Summer and/or Winter Session classes may be available for your program to help you finish on time.
 See your advisor or visit the online course search for availability.
-Taking 15 credits/semester or 30 credits/year will help you stay on track to finish your degree in two years.